 Method #2 - Pan-Fried:

 Heat a cast iron pan over direct heat with your choice of fat (preferably tallow, lard, grass-fed butter, or ghee).
-While that’s heating, slice your frankfurters lengthwise being careful not to cut all the way through.
-Once the fat is hot enough, move the pan off direct heat and place the frankfurters split side down.
+While that’s heating, slice your frankfurters any way you like.
+Once the fat is hot enough, move the pan off direct heat.
 Cook for approximately 4-6 minutes.
 If you prefer it, go ahead and slightly warm or toast your buns, dress your hot dogs how you like, and enjoy!